 Oh my goodness, the costumes!
 This is probably the funnest part of time travel because the wardrobe is so fascinating to explore.
 And it’s a crucial part of the series because as a historian, Lucy is always adamant on them getting everything right, but also, sometimes Wyatt pitches in, too adding on the series’ light wonderfully.
 (I also want the entire wardrobe so there’s that.)

 Have I convinced you yet?
 Timeless has something for everyone.
-There are very few series out there with as much as heart as this show, and for those who love This is Us, Timeless has just as many emotions to offer.
-It succeeds in intricate, detailed story telling without ever losing sight of the characters that drive the show.
+There are very few series out there with as much as heart as this show.
+It succeeds in intrinsic, detailed story telling without ever losing sight of the characters that drive the show.
 It battles with human emotions in a way that’s so organic, so raw, you don’t want to miss it.
 It deals with significant issues that our world faces daily in a way that’s bound to profoundly inspire because it glosses over nothing.
 The truth is laid bare and the series is as compelling as one can be.
 The exploration of fate vs. free will leave you thinking for hours on end.
 Timeless does it all, beautifully and meticulously — it’s a show with profoundly moving, potently great stories to tell.

 P.S. all 16 episodes are now on Hulu and season two will premiere Sunday March 11 on NBC — get to watching, my darlings.